20c/vaping/docs/quickstart.md

 web server, which allows you to graph things from multiple locations, as well as using another webserver, such as nginx to serve client requests.

 To try it out, start vaping with:

 ```sh
 vaping start --home=examples/distributed_dns/vaping/ --debug
 ```

+!!!
+Tip "Standalone vs Distributed Configs"
+The example config files between standalone and distribtuted setups are not compatible.
+Running a distributed setup requires running vaping instance(s) and the web server like Gunicorn or UWSGI to present the web elements.

 ### Gunicorn